 Measuring ground motion from space

 Ground motion happens more often than expected.
-State-of-the-art satellites systematically measure ground movements directly, covering a wide area and with high precision in millimeter-range.
-The information obtained is particularly important for monitoring infrastructures, buildings and the detection of natural hazards such as landslides.
+Cutting-edge satellites systematically measure ground movements directly, covering a wide area with high precision in millimeter-range.
+The information obtained is particularly important for monitoring infrastructures and buildings as well as for detecting natural hazards such as landslides.

-Satellite-based (SB) InSAR (Interferometric Synthetic Aperture Radar) is currently the only method with the potential to detect ground motion and deformation (i) precisely and directly (mm accuracy), (ii) large-scale (> 100 km ²) and (iii) over long periods of time (> 1 year, historical archives).
-SB-InSAR is a proven technology and the first ERS-1 radar satellite was commissioned by the European Space Agency (ESA) back in 1992.
+Satellite-based (SB) InSAR (Interferometric Synthetic Aperture Radar) is currently the only method to detect ground motion and deformation (i) precisely and directly (mm accuracy), (ii) in a scalable way (from single building to vast areas) and (iii) over long periods of time (from less than one up to 25 years, historical archives).
+SB-InSAR is a proven technology, the first ERS-1 radar satellite was commissioned by the European Space Agency (ESA) back in 1992.
 Limiting factors then included the low resolution (30 * 30 m) and the long return time of 35 days (reattainment of the starting point).
-In 2008, the German Earth observation satellite TerraSAR-X was put into operation, which already achieved a resolution of 1 * 1 m and a return period of 11 days and is therefore particularly suitable for engineering issues.
-As part of the Copernicus (EU, ESA) Earth Observation programme, data from Sentinel satellites have been available almost worldwide and free of charge since 2014.
+When the German Earth observation satellite TerraSAR-X was put into operation in 2008 it already achieved a resolution of 1 * 1 m and a return period of 11 days.
+This made it particularly suitable for engineering issues.
+Due to the Copernicus (EU, ESA) Earth Observation programme, data from Sentinel satellites have been available almost worldwide and free of charge since the end of 2014.
 The Sentinel-1 satellites reach a resolution of 20 * 5 meters (IW mode) and a return time of 6 days.
 Currently there are just around a dozen In-SAR satellites and the trend is rising sharply.

 Together with our partner TRE ALTAMIRA, the world leader in satellite-based detection of ground movements, we founded the InSAR Competence Center.
-TRE ALTAMIRA has developed, among other things, the industry standard for extracting displacement measurements from satellite data.
-Our partner has extensive experience over many years and is equipped with the most modern infrastructure for the automatic processing of huge amounts of data.
+Among numerous other things, TRE ALTAMIRA has developed the industry standard for extracting displacement measurements from satellite data.
+Our partner has extensive experience and is equipped with the most modern infrastructure for the automatic processing of huge amounts of data.

-It is our common goal to develop innovative InSAR applications based on state-of-the-art technologies.
-The entire life cycle of infrastructures and structures (from planning to demolition) is considered, among other things, in order to generate the greatest possible added value.
-In the field of natural hazards, the focus is on alpine spaces, where steep rock faces, changing snow and vegetation conditions make data analysis and interpretation difficult.
+It is our common goal to develop innovative InSAR applications based on cutting-edge technologies.
+In order to generate the greatest possible added value, the entire life cycle of infrastructures and structures (from planning to demolition) is considered.
+In the field of natural hazards, the focus is on alpine spaces.
+In this environment steep rock faces, changing snow and vegetation conditions make data analysis and interpretation difficult.

-Do you have challenging application cases and want to discuss potential ideas or develop new applications with a motivated team? – We look forward to a personal conversation, you can reach us via phone: + 43 662 251851 or email: firstname.lastname@example.org.
+Do you have a challenging application case?
+Do you want to discuss new ideas or develop potential applications with a highly skilled and motivated team? – We already look forward to hearing from you!
+You can reach us via phone: + 43 662 251851 or email: firstname.lastname@example.org.